nheggoe/tiedy/README.md

     FileUtil <--> Storage
 ```

-Running the project
+Running the Project
 ===================
 Java 21 is required to run this project.
-After ensuring the correct java version has been installed, run the following command:
+After ensuring the correct Java version has been installed, run the following command:

 ```bash
 ./mvnw -q